georgexxu/ProgrammingAssignment/readme.md

-This repository contains code for the programming assignment for the summer lectures by Prof. Jinchao Xu at CIRM, Marseille, France, July 18th 2023.
+This repository contains code for the programming assignment from the summer lectures by Prof. Jinchao Xu at CIRM, Marseille, France, July 18th 2023.

 Three examples are covered.
 The detailed programming exercises are in the pdf file ComputerSession.pdf.
 1. Gradient descent for a 3 by 3 system, and a 4 by 4 system.
 (GD4expandedSystem.ipynb)